Female Veterans and Substance Abuse

 The VA offers many specific services for female Veterans, but this is just the beginning.
 Facilities across the U.S. offer specific programs centered on Veterans, addiction, co-occurring disorders, and recovery.

-Recovery First offers one such program that has many Veterans in recovery on staff and creates group therapy environments comprised of Veterans to create safe spaces to relate and convey military-specific trauma.
+Recovery First offers a Veterans program that has many Veterans in recovery on staff and creates group therapy environments comprised of Veterans to create safe spaces to relate and convey military-specific trauma.
 As an American Addiction Centers facility, Recovery First—a drug rehab near Miami—is also a VA community care provider (CCP).

 Women must be supported in their communities, by their families, and by fellow Veterans to get the help they need to overcome substance misuse, PTSD, and co-occurring problems.
 Call now to learn more about substance use treatment for Veterans at Recovery First.